dalloyd1/PNW-Hops/Hops_Counties_CDL.md

 Extend the NASS validation attempt to look for trends in errors by state over time.
-The current analysis aggregates the distribution of errors over all years and states, but we can test whether discrepancies are declining (or growing) over time.
+The current analysis aggregates the distribution of errors over all years and states, but we can also test whether discrepancies are declining (or growing) over time.

 <!-- Replace `nass_county_test` with a NASS census call, with all its problems -->